 From the moment she set foot on the Columbia University campus as an assistant coach, Kari Williams

 has made an impact on the women's golf program.
-The 2013-14 school year will mark her eighth season as the head coach.
+The 2014-15 school year will mark her ninth season as the head coach.
 Under Williams’ direction, the Lions have been Ivy League title contenders year-in and year-out.

 The 2013 season marked a strong team campaign for the Lions, as the team posted five top-five finishes in just eight tournaments.
 Columbia's top team finish came at the 7th Annual Roar-EE Invitational, where first-years Spenser Krut and Monique Ishikawa each took home a share of the individual title, propelling the Lions to a third-place showing.
 The Lions concluded the season with a fourth-place finish at the Ivy League Championships.
 Junior Jane Dong garnered second team All-Ivy League honors, tying for seventh.